The latest definition of Codependency

 The goal is to allow co-dependents to experience their full range of feelings again.

-Call us today at 855-222-1101 to speak with a Clinician who will screen you and connect you with a DIG Therapist / Life Coach to help you begin to feel better about yourself and the relationship in question.
+Call us today at 855-222-1101 to speak with a Clinician who specializes in codependency therapy.
+We will screen you and connect you with a DIG Therapist / Life Coach to help you begin to feel better about yourself and the relationship in question.